-In the South region, new production volumes contributed to higher gross processing throughput levels at the majority of Keyera's operated gas plants, which increased 11% over the same period in the prior year.
-With higher producer activity levels anticipated to continue through the last half of 2022, Keyera is well-positioned to grow operating margin at its South region gas plants by delivering competitive, full-service solutions.
+In the South region, gross processing throughput increased 9% over the same period in the prior year as the Strachan gas plant continued to capture new production volumes from multiple customers.
+As producer activity levels are expected to remain high for the remainder of 2022, Keyera is well-positioned to grow operating margin at its South region gas plants by delivering competitive, full-service solutions.

-The planned maintenance turnaround at the Simonette gas plant during the second quarter was completed at a cost of approximately \$18 million.
-The Nordegg gas plant is scheduled to complete its maintenance turnaround during the third quarter of 2022 with an estimated cost of \$5 million.
+In the third quarter, a planned maintenance turnaround was successfully completed at the Nordegg gas plant.
+The combined cost of the Nordegg and Simonette maintenance turnaround completed in the second quarter of 2022, is estimated to be approximately \$25 million.
+For 2023, maintenance turnarounds are scheduled to occur at the Pipestone and Rimbey gas plants.
+The preliminary cost estimate for both turnarounds is approximately \$40 million.
 The costs associated with maintenance turnarounds are capitalized for accounting purposes and do not have an effect on operating expenses in the Gathering and Processing segment.
 Maintenance turnaround costs are generally flowed through to customers over a period of four to six years.
 Distributable cash flow is reduced by Keyera's share of the cost of the turnarounds, as these costs are included in its financial results as maintenance capital expenditures.